8 reasons to modernize your financial services institution

 - How can financial services firms minimize the risks of modernization and future-proof their infrastructure?

 The more things change, the more they stay the same.
-That’s the problem with traditional ECM systems: after two decades of monolithic software, the technology is reaching its limits — and businesses still have the information management problems they had 20 years ago.
+That’s the problem with traditional ECM systems: After decades of monolithic software, the technology is reaching its limits — and businesses still have the information management problems they had 20-plus years ago.

-In a 2019 survey (conducted independently by Censuswide for Hyland’s Nuxeo Platform), we interviewed over 500 respondents working in the financial services industry.
+In a survey that was conducted independently by Censuswide for Hyland’s Nuxeo Platform, we interviewed more than 500 respondents working in the financial services industry.